mleoking/JavaGnuplotHybrid/README.md

 ##JavaGnuplotHybrid

 A hybrid programming framework for writing Gnuplot code in java.
+The last version of JavaGnuplotHybrid has been intergrated into [**LeoTask**](https://github.com/mleoking/LeoTask).

 The JavaGnuplotHybrid folder is an eclipse project.
 You can download and import it into your eclipse workspace.

 ## Demo

-Run the JavaGnuplotHybrid.jar inside JavaGnuplotHybrid folder to see the demo.
+[**Download the demo**](JavaGnuplotHybrid/JavaGnuplotHybrid.jar?raw=true).
+Double click the demo to run it.

 Before running, make sure, you have Gnuplot installed and its path included in the system variable: PATH.

+Windows system users can Download, unzip, and install (install.bat) the all-in-one runtime package: [**LeoTaskRunEnv**](https://github.com/mleoking/LeoTaskApp/releases/download/v1.0.0/LeoTaskRunEnv.zip)

 ## Description